 KieranByrne Music.
 Playing Irish Folk and Rebel music- available for parties, pubs, fleadhs and fairs!!!
 Shenanigans tbd

-5254 N Clark St
+5254 N Clark St, Chicago

 Lady Gregory’s Irish Bar & Restaurant is an upscale Irish pub offering farm-to-table eats in a richly decorated, welcoming space.
 Known for its extensive whiskey and beer list, cozy fireplace, and elevated takes on Irish classics, it’s the perfect spot for anything from brunch to late-night pints.
 With outdoor seating and top-notch cocktails, it balances traditional charm with modern comfort.

-400 N McClurg Ct
+400 N McClurg Ct, Chicago

 Lizzie McNeill’s is a laid-back Irish pub with unbeatable views of the Chicago River.
 Known for its friendly vibe, hearty pub grub, and outdoor patio, it’s a go-to spot for casual drinks and comfort food.
 Whether you’re stopping in for a burger and a pint or catching a game with friends, Lizzie’s delivers that welcoming neighborhood feel with an Irish twist.

-5329 South Oak Park Avenue
+5329 South Oak Park Avenue, Chicago

-3905 N Lincoln Ave
+3905 N Lincoln Ave, Chicago

 Mrs. Murphy & Sons blends traditional Irish hospitality with a modern bistro twist.
 With exposed brick, cozy booths, and a warm atmosphere, it’s the perfect spot for comforting Irish dishes like shepherd’s pie, soda bread, and corned beef and cabbage.
 Their curated whiskey list and rotating events make it a local favorite for both casual dinners and festive nights out.

-220 E Chicago Ave
+220 E Chicago Ave, Chicago

-6070 N Northwest Hwy
+6070 N Northwest Hwy, Chicago

 Mystic Rogue is a cozy Irish pub serving up comfort food, cold pints, and a warm neighborhood vibe.
 From hearty favorites like Irish stew and fish and chips to a solid beer lineup and casual live music, it’s the kind of place you settle into and stay awhile.
 Friendly staff, no-frills charm, and a touch of Irish magic keep locals coming back.

-4626 N Knox Ave
+4626 N Knox Ave, Chciago

 Na Gaeil Chicago offers immersive Irish language classes in Chicago, blending in-person and online learning at The Irish American Heritage Center.
 Perfect for beginners or continuing learners, these classes foster cultural connection and friendship in an engaging setting.

-North Columbus Drive
+North Columbus Drive, Chicago

-Chicago, IL 60631, USA
+Chicago, IL 60631, USA, Chicago

-700 W Adams St
+700 W Adams St, Chicago

 Old St. Patrick’s Church is an inclusive Catholic community in Chicago’s West Loop.
 Join us in person or via livestream for inspiring liturgy, beautiful music, and fulfilling service opportunities.